 Huts in the hills

 If you're looking for a little alone time together, escape to a quaint countryside lodge or self-catering cottage in the Welsh hills.
 Somewhere like Lily Pond Lodge in Brecon would be perfect: a wooden cabin perched beside a pretty wildlife-filled pond, hidden away from everyone else.
 With walks on your doorstep and dramatic views around every corner, Brecon makes a legendary getaway spot.

 Rev up the romance in Ruthin

-Just a short trip from the northern coast and St Dwynwen's island home, a real legendary experience awaits.
+Just a short trip from the northern coast and the island home of St Dwynwen (the Welsh patron saint of lovers), a real legendary experience awaits.
 Centuries ago, Ruthin Castle provided a luxurious roof over the heads of royalty.
 It has since been converted into an outstanding hotel, where you can choose to stay in unusually themed and extravagantly furnished guest rooms to suit the king or queen you are hoping to treat!

 Romance in Preseli